Jamaica travel guide

 Ticket (including a tour) to the Bob Marley Museum: £18

-The best time to visit Jamaica is between December and April but read on to find out about more about temperature, rainfall and local celebrations.
+Visit Jamaica between December and April, and read on to find out about more about weather, and local celebrations.

-Our Jamaica map and highlights page details some of the most rewarding destinations in the region, from low-key beach towns to mountain trails.
+Our Jamaica map and highlights page details some of the most rewarding destinations in the region.

-Jamaica has been described as the most homophobic country in the world, thanks to its archaic laws and cultural attitudes towards the LGBT community.
-Consequently, it’s no hotspot for LGBT vacations.
+Jamaica has been described as the most homophobic country in the world.

-Our Jamaica travel advice has tips from our vacation companies and fellow responsible travelers on everything from the best time of year to come to discovering the best food and drink.
+Tips from our vacation companies and fellow responsible travelers on everything from the weather to the best food and drink.